-3.3 The New Zealand Ministry of Health
+4.3 The New Zealand Ministry of Health

-The Ministry of Health position statement on equity (2015) locates it within the following directory structure: Home > Our work > Populations > Māori health > He Korowai Oranga > The key threads > Equity.
-While this might seem innocuous enough, it is genuinely puzzling why the Ministry locates the issue of equity within Māori Health since while equity is obviously a concern for Māori, it is of concern for a number of population groups other than Māori, in New Zealand.
+The New Zealand Ministry of Health position statement on equity (2015) locates it within the following website directory structure: Home > Our work > Populations > Māori health > He Korowai Oranga > The key threads > Equity.
+While this might seem innocuous enough, it is dismissive of other equity groups as it does not acknowledge that equity is in fact a concern for a number of population groups in New Zealand other than Māori.